alexmaropakis/FragPipe_Linux_Pipeline_AAS/README.md

 - 2_buildFragFASTA.py -- Builds FragPipe-ready FASTAs from appended MTP FASTAs and the metadata tables generated in Step 1.
 Reference entries pass through unchanged.
 Kept MTP entries receive FragPipe-compatible headers and are added to the database.
 Reverse-sequence decoys are appended for every target entry.

 >[!WARNING]
 > This pipeline is optimized for the AAS Pipeline described in [Tsour et al., 2026](https://pubmed.ncbi.nlm.nih.gov/39253435/).
-If not intending to append custom peptides to the FASTA, skip ```1_PrepFASTA.py```.
+If not intending to append custom peptides to the FASTA, skip ```1_PrepFASTA.py``` and ```2_buildFragFASTA.py``` and just generate the FASTA file with decoys/contaminants in the FragPipe GUI.
+Then import the new FASTA file into your respective directory to run the rest of the pipeline.

 Inputs from MaxQuant Dependent Peptide Search:
 - evidence.txt